Giving thanks: Frontline Heroes project awards those going above and beyond during COVID-19

 Calling Mitchell “amazing,” one nominator commented her “commitment to this community shows not only through her donations to charitable organizations, but also her actions.”

 “It’s a huge honor to receive this award,” said the owner of Glenda Mitchell Law Firm, who coordinated Dinners TOGO’s delivery meals.
 “I know there were so many great people who helped and volunteered their time so to be chosen was an honor.
+“We have enjoyed every moment of helping our community and being able to touch the lives of the people here in what small way we have has been huge to me.”

 For Jeff Tindall, it was rewarding to watch others involved with the Dinners TOGO effort receive recognition from the Frontline Heroes contest.